Financial Literacy Basics

 1099-MISC — Miscellaneous income

-Used for various types of payments that do not fit the 1099-NEC category.
+Used for various types of payments that don't fit the 1099-NEC category.
 Common entries include rent paid (for landlords), royalties, prizes and awards, and certain types of medical and legal payments.
 The 1099-MISC was historically used for contractor payments too, until the IRS split them off into the dedicated 1099-NEC starting in 2020.

 1099-INT — Interest income